ansible-collections/ibm_zos_cics/docs/source/modules/region_jcl.rst

 Synopsis
 --------
-- Start a CICS® region by providing CICS system data sets and system initialization parameters for CICS startup using the \ :literal:`DFHSIP`\  program.
+- Create a data set containing JCL to start a CICS® region by providing CICS system data sets and system initialization parameters for CICS startup using the \ :literal:`DFHSIP`\  program.